xyang23/cross_validated_causal/README.md

 python linear_n_obs.py
 ```

-Choise 2: Use a bash script and specify ``--cpus-per-task`` in the  for parallel computing.
+Choise 2: Use a bash script and specify ``--cpus-per-task`` for parallel computing.

 Detailed usage see python scripts.